Source code for mcp_server_webcrawl.utils.tools

 "filter with fine control. "

-"To find a site homepage or index of a site, query type: html with sort='+modified' and a limit of 1. "
+"To find a site homepage reliably, query type: html AND url: example.com (crawled domain) with sort='+url' and a LIMIT of 1. "

 "Most sites indexed by this tool will be small to moderately sized websites. "